edgelesssys/contrast/docs/versioned_docs/version-1.15/getting-started/deployment.md

 ### Define pod resources

 Each Contrast workload runs inside its own CVM.
-To ensure accurate memory allocation, Contrast requires strict resource definitions:
+To ensure accurate memory allocation, Contrast uses the memory `limits` defined by a pod.

-* Always specify both memory `requests` and `limits`.
-* The values for `requests` and `limits` must be identical.
+You should set appropriate memory `limits` for each container to get a VM of the right size.

 On bare-metal platforms, the container images are pulled from within each pod-VM.
 By default, images are stored on an encrypted ephemeral disk through the [Contrast secure image store](../howto/secure-image-store.md) feature.